 Work in the Physical World requires physical means of accomplishment; therefore a tract of land was bought in 1911 in the town of Oceanside, ninety miles south of Los Angeles, California.
-SOUTHERN CALIFORNIA WAS SELECTED BECAUSE OF THE ABUNDANCE OF ETHER IN THE ATMOSPHERE THERE, AND THIS SPOT WAS FOUND TO BE PARTICULARLY FAVORED IN THAT RESPECT.
+Southern California was selected because of the abundance of ether in the atmosphere there and this spot was found to be particularly favored in that respect.

-On this commanding site having a wide view of the great Pacific Ocean, of snow capped mountains and smiling valleys, we began to establish our Headquarters in the latter part of 1911.
+On this commanding site having a wide view of the great Pacific Ocean, of snow-capped mountains and smiling valleys, we began to establish our Headquarters in the latter part of 1911.
 Soon after this we erected a sanctuary, the Pro-Ecclesia, where the Rosicrucian Temple Service is held at appropriate times.
-The Rose Cross Healing Circle holds its meetings there to help sufferers, and it is the place appointed for the united morning and evening devotions of the workers.
+The Rose Cross Healing Circle holds its meetings there to help sufferers and it is the place appointed for the united morning and evening devotions of the workers.
 In the latter half of 1920 we built an Ecclesia, which is designed to be a Temple of Healing.
 The building, a beautiful domed structure, is of steel and reinforced concrete.
 It is twelve sided in shape, corresponding to the twelve signs of the zodiac.
 At the present writing, January, 1921, the final work upon it is just being completed.
 The esoteric work of the Fellowship will be carried on here.

-We have also built a two-story Administration Building to house the general office, the book department, the correspondence school in Christian Mysticism which links Headquarters with students all over the world, and the editorial offices of our monthly publications, notably THE ROSICRUCIAN FELLOWSHIP MAGAZINE--RAYS FROM THE ROSE CROSS.
-We have also an astrological department which conducts a correspondence school.
+We have also built a two-story Administration Building to house the general office, the book department, the correspondence school in Christian Mysticism which links Headquarters with students all over the world and the editorial offices of our monthly publications, notably The Rosicrucian Fellowship Magazine -- Rays from the Rose Cross.
+We also have an astrological department which conducts a correspondence course.
 Its offices are located on the second floor.